Report faults a letter UC regent Richard Blum wrote for an applicant to the Berkeley campus

 On Thursday, asked about the Blum letter, UC-Berkeley spokeswoman Janet Gilmore wrote in an email that the university needs more information about the allegations in the audit.
 “We are still awaiting the underlying documents from the auditor and consequently are not in a position to weigh in on the matter at this time,” Gilmore wrote.

-John Pérez, chair of the Board of Regents, did not immediately reply to messages seeking comment.
+John Pérez, chair of the Board of Regents, said in a statement: “The UC Board of Regents takes these matters very seriously and any violations will be promptly and appropriately addressed.”
+He added: “Once the Board determines and carefully evaluates the facts of the case, we will comment on the outcome and will further review if any changes in policy are called for.”.

-Michael V. Drake, president of the UC system, said Tuesday in a statement: “I take the findings and recommendations very seriously and will do all I can to prevent inappropriate admissions at UC.
+Responding Tuesday to the audit, UC system President Michael V. Drake said in a statement: “I take the findings and recommendations very seriously and will do all I can to prevent inappropriate admissions at UC.
 I have zero tolerance in matters of compromised integrity.”

 At colleges and universities across the country, admissions offices commonly receive recommendations from board members, graduates and others.
 Those recommendations can fuel perceptions that insiders have an edge at highly competitive schools.
 Admissions leaders, however, say they go to great lengths to guard against undue influence.